lasalmi/push_swap/readme.md

 # CHECKER TO DO:
+## push_swap
+	-Loading the given integers to a list
+	-Creating an array with already sorted list by using quicksort

+# DONE
 ## Input validator
 	-Error if bigger than integer - Atoll compare to max_int [DONE] -Argument not integer -issign and isdigit after  [DONE]